-I’m an ardent supporter of Evidence for Democracy (E4D), and sit on their Board of Directors.
+I’m an ardent supporter of Evidence for Democracy (E4D), and am a member of their Board of Directors.
 E4D is a non-partisan non-profit organization aiming to “support strong public policies built on the best available evidence for the health and prosperity of all Canadians.”
 I encourage you to check us out.

 There are many aspects of Canada’s science policy motivating me to be involved with E4D.
 I’ve highlighted some of them here.
 I’m frustrated by the current Canadian government’s direct cuts to research grants, and to government-conducted science in the public interest.
 I’m concerned the ongoing muzzling of Canadian federal government scientists undermines our democracy and national policies.
 Lastly, the Harper government does not seem to value science, and research (despite its lofty claims).